sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/08-create.md

 *   Write queries that creates tables.
 *   Write queries to insert, modify, and delete records.

+**Cover only if there is time, if students are following along, if they've asked about it, and it seems to make sense**

 So far we have only looked at how to get information out of a database, both because that is more frequent than adding information,